Older people of pensionable age are entitled to a bus pass giving free off-peak travel on local bus services anywhere in England.

 Generally community transport demand responsive services operated under Section 19 permit are not eligible services and concessionary pass holders are not entitled to free travel.
 A discounted fare will often be offered.

-- Bus passes remain the property of our council and are not transferable.
-They may only be used by the person whose name and photograph appear on them.
-Any attempt to use a bus pass fraudulently will result in the pass being withdrawn.
+- bus passes remain the property of our council and are not transferable and hey may only be used by the person whose name and photograph appear on them (any attempt to use a bus pass fraudulently will result in the pass being withdrawn)

 Pass holders must comply with our policies for bus pass usage.
 Further details regarding these can be found on our website under the relevant sections